 Providence is the state capital and second largest city in New England.
 Diverse and historic, bicycle friendly and easy to explore by foot, Providence is an active center of art, culture, education and politics.

 Brown is located in Providence’s East Side on the picturesque College Hill, surrounded by dozens of historic homes and landmarks.
-Close to campus are the vibrant Thayer Street, Wickenden Street, and Wayland Square, where students and residents find ample shopping, dining and entertainment.
+Close to campus are vibrant Thayer Street, Wickenden Street and Wayland Square, where students and residents find ample shopping, dining and entertainment.

-Downtown Providence, with its popular mall, many restaurants, concert venues, train station, hotels, and scenic riverfront, is just a short walk from campus.
-Providence is nationally known for its varied and high-quality restaurants, particularly in the Federal Hill neighborhood, which is a quick trolley ride away (Brown ID holders ride free on RIPTA).
+Downtown Providence, with its many restaurants, concert venues, coffee shops and hotels, a scenic riverfront and a convenient train station, is just a short walk from campus.
+Providence is nationally known for its restaurant scene, particularly in the Federal Hill neighborhood, which is a quick bus ride away.